guoyu07/meta64/readme.md

 * Using Google Closure Compiler for JS Minification
 * Pure Java on Server
 * Spring Java-only configuration with Annotations, and no XML configs.
-* Server-Side JavaScript Markdown (using 'org.pegdown' API) renders pages
+* Markdown support provided by PegDown, and Google Code Prettifier
 * Built using Maven+Bower
 * Launches from a single SpringBoot "uber jar" containing Tomcat embedded and pre-configured